damonwindsor97/Provide_API/README.md

 # cheat_provider_api
- An API featuring common providers amongst those I play with Will feature a few; Providers, Developers & their products.
+ An API featuring common and known providers of game enhancers.
+Will feature a few; Providers, Developers & their products.
 Various bits of information will be attached to each database to ensure users can get some helpful information such as;
 * Products Available
+* Features
-* Last Detection
+* Detection History
 * isDetected
 * isUpdating
 * isUpdated